robkorn/urbit-content-archiver/README.md

 The chat graph will be requested from your ship (may take a number of seconds for your ship to process the request depending on chat size), and then once received, processed into a clean markdown formatting style as seen above (do note the above is a processed preview from the markdown).

-The markdown chat archive is saved locally as `<ship>-<name>.md` and the downloaded media files are stored in the `archived-content` folder.
+The markdown chat archive is saved locally as `<ship>-<name>.md` and the downloaded content is stored in the `archived-content` folder.

 ### `--config=<file_path>`